niklasramo/mezr/README.md

 ###`.distance()`

-Returns the distance between two offset coordinates.
-The return object has three properties: left, top and direct.
-The left and top properties return values that need to be added to the first coordinate in order to arrive at the second coordinate (e.g. coordFrom.left + return.left = coordTo.left).
-The direct property of the return object indicates the actual distance between the two coordinates.
+Returns the vertical, horizontal and direct distance between two offset coordinates.
 Accepts direct offset as an object or alternatively an array in which case the the offset is retrieved automatically using mezr.offset method with the array's values as the function arguments.
 This function was originally intended to mimic jQuery's position method, but evolved into a lower level utility function to provide more control.

 **Syntax**